 Web Development is classified into two components: Frontend Development and Backend Development.
-Backend web development are activities that take place at the back end of the programs.
+Backend web development is activities that take place at the backend of the programs.
 It comprises server-side web application logic and integration and pursuits, like creating libraries, writing APIs, and working with system components vis-à-vis frontend development, which aims at customer-facing programs and services.
-Backend developers build codes using various Backend development languages that allow databases and applications to communicate with each other.
+Backend developers build codes using various Backend programming languages that allow databases and applications to communicate with each other.
 Backend developers look after and maintain the backend of a website, including servers, applications, and databases.

 What Does a Backend Developer Do?

-A backend developer must work closely with the frontend developer to ensure that functionality is aligned with user experience.
+A backend developer must work closely with the frontend developer to ensure that functionality is aligned with the user experience.
 Functionality is a vital characteristic of any web application and it is up to the developer to make certain its good performance and speed.
 Further, it is essential to constantly make updates while also monitoring and organizing the database information in a correct and secure way.
-A crucial decision that a backend developer makes in the beginning is selecting the appropriate Backend development language for them, because it has the potential to affect the entire future of the application.
+A crucial decision that a backend developer makes, in the beginning, is selecting the appropriate Backend development language for them because it has the potential to affect the entire future of the application.

-Following are the top 6 Languages used for backend development that every backend developer must look out for.
+Following is the list of backend languages that every backend developer must look out for.